 Pick baby or mature greens as needed.
-Simply cut them with scissors as you would mescluns.
+Simply cut them with scissors as one would with mescluns.
 The leaves have an appealing, nutty flavour.
 If growing for seed, choose A. hypochondriacus and provide ample spacing.
 Seed will ripen in late summer or early fall.
-Watcgh for birds visiting the plants.
+Watch for birds visiting the plants.
 Rub the flower heads between your hands over a bucket or tray.
 Doing this into paper yard waste bags works well.
 If the seeds do not fall easily, leave the plants for one more week and try again.

 In optimum conditions at least 70% of seeds will germinate.
 Usual seed life: 3 years.
 Per 100′ row: 1.5M seeds, per acre: 392M seeds.

 Watch for slug/snail damage to young plants.
 Amaranth is not prone to pest damage.

 Plant with corn to shade the soil and retain water.
 Amaranth attracts beneficial predatory ground beetles.